Crell/MiDy/README.md

 MiDy supports five "page handlers":

 1. Static files.
-A list of supported static files is provided by default, but can be easily overridden.
+A list of supported static files is provided by default but can be easily overridden.
 These files will simply be served as-is.
 2. Latte template files.
-These files will be rendered and the output send back as a page.
+These files will be rendered and the output sent back as a page.
 3. Markdown files, rendered through Latte.
 Markdown files will be rendered as Markdown, and the result passed to a standard Latte template, which will then be rendered.
 4. PHP files.
 For when you really do need dynamic behavior (eg, form submission), a route can be a PHP class.
 Every HTTP method that is supported maps to a method of the same name.
 So if you want to support `PUT`, have a `put()` method.
 If not, omit it.
 5. Link files.
 For when you want a path that just sends a redirect to somewhere.
 The file itself is very simple YAML.
-By default, they won't show in the page tree, but you can easily set `hidden: false` in the file and it will show like any other page.
+By default, they won't show in the page tree, but you can easily set `hidden: false` in the file, and it will show like any other page.
 (Remember to set a `title`.)

 Additionally, the paths on disk don't have to 100% match the paths in the URL.
 A sorting prefix, either date or arbitrary number, will be stripped from the URL.
 So this page tree: